neo-project/docs/docs/en-us/gettingstarted/develop.md

-# Compiling a contract sample
+# Developing a contract sample

-In this section we will complete the following tasks with C# and Windows 10:
+We have completed setting up the private chain and configuring the node.
+In this section we will walk you through configuring the environment, writing, and compiling an NEP17 contract using C#.

-1. Install contract development environment
-2. Create an NEP17 contract project
-3. Compile a contract
+You can choose either Visual Studio or Visual Studio Code to develop contracts.
+The latter way is more simplified and suitable for macOS users.

 ## Setting up development environment